lordfriend/nya-bootstrap-select/README.md

 ##How to Contribute

-This project is built by Grunt, fork this project. and clone to your local repository. run `npm install`, `bower install` to install all development dependencies.
+This project is built by Grunt, fork this project. and clone to your local repository.
+Run `npm install`, `bower install` to install all development dependencies.

-Source files are separated to several files. run `grunt build` will do some karma unit test and combine these files to one single file and compress the js and css files.
+Source files are separated to several files.
+Run `grunt build` will do some karma unit test and combine these files to one single file and compress the js and css files.

 e2e test is not available temporarily, I will add those test in the future.

 Something should be noticed:

 - If you add a feature, you should add a unit test case.
 The unit test using karma runner and jasmine 1.5 framework. you can add new test spec files in **test/spec** folder.
-- For any Pull Request, you should only modify the src files and documents, test specs. do not update dist files, package.json, bower.json or try to update project version.
+- For any Pull Request, you should only modify the src files and documents, test specs.
+Do not update dist files, package.json, bower.json or try to update project version.
 - Any feature should work without jquery.

 ## License ##